tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/常见问题/数据安全_intl_en.md

 ### How do I generate a time-bound access link for private-read/write files?

-For more information, see [Generating and Using Temporary Keys] (https://intl.cloud.tencent.com/document/product/436/14048).
-You can set the validity period for your key.
+For more information, see [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048).You can set the validity period for your key.

 ## FAQs About ACLs and Policies